zetorange1/bZx-monorepo/packages/starter_project/README.md

 # Starter project

-This repo contains sample scripts to help qui start with bzx.js use.
+This repo contains sample scripts to help quickly get started using the bzx.js library.

 # Usage